LucaMannella/HomeAssistant-SupportBackend/README.md

-# HomeAssistant-MUD-supportBackend
+# HomeAssistant-SupportBackend

-This repository contains a simple web-server to manage some developed Home Assistant integrations
+This repository contains a simple web-server to manage some developed Home Assistant integrations.